Filing an Immigration Petition (I-130) for a Foreign-Born Spouse

 Form I-130's main purpose is to prove to U.S. immigration authorities that:

-• the intending immigrant is in fact related to the petitioner; in this instance, is married to the foreign national.
+• the intending immigrant (the "beneficiary") is in fact related to the petitioner; in this instance, is married to them (and the marriage is bona fide, not a fraud).

 Because the I-130 petition is only the start of the process, its approval by USCIS does not give the intending immigrant any right to enter the United States, nor any guarantee that a green card will ultimately be approved.

-For spouses of U.S. citizens, the process will likely be relatively quick.
+For spouses of U.S. citizens, the full process, from start to finish, should be relatively quick.
 If living overseas, you will be able to proceed with your green card application immediately after USCIS approves the I-130, by applying for an immigrant visa through a U.S. consulate in your home country.

-If you are already living lawfully in the U.S. or here after a lawful, non-fraudulent entry (even if you overstayed), you won't have to wait for I-130 approval to file your adjustment of status (AOS) application, but can file the I-130 and their AOS application concurrently.
+If you are already living lawfully in the United States, or are here after a lawful, non-fraudulent entry (even if you overstayed the permitted time under your visa), you won't have to wait for I-130 approval to file your adjustment of status (AOS) application, but can file the I-130 and the AOS application concurrently.
+Or you can take a hybrid approach, by filing Form I-130 online rather than by mail (and paying the reduced fee that comes with online filing), then as soon as USCIS supplies a receipt notice, submitting that along with an AOS application.

-For other spouses, however, the process will be more complicated.
+For spouses in other situations, however, the process will be more complicated.

-For intending immigrants married to lawful permanent residents, the process will also require multiple steps.
-They are in the second "preference" category of visas, and therefore face annual limits on the number of visas available in their category.
-Because the demand for visas is always greater than the supply, they might wait several years between approval of their I-130 and being allowed to go forward with their application for lawful permanent residence.
-It's often a wait of up to around five years.
+For intending immigrants married to U.S. lawful permanent residents, the process will also require multiple steps.
+These spouses are in the second "preference" category of visas (F2A), and therefore face annual limits on the number of visas available in their category.
+Because the demand for visas is almost always greater than the supply, they might wait several years between approval of their I-130 and having a current "priority date," meaning they will then be allowed to go forward with their application for lawful permanent residence.
+The wait for a current priority date is typically up to around five years.

-Due to the complexities of this process, you might be interested in hiring an attorney; see How Much Does a Lawyer Cost for a Family or Fiancé Visa Application?
+Due to the complexities of this process, you might be interested in hiring an attorney; see Is It Worth the Cost of Hiring a Lawyer for U.S. Citizenship or Other Immigration Matters?.

 Tips for Filling Out and Filing the I-130 Petition